micheles/micheles.github.io/_posts/2017-05-02-hazard-outputs.md

 size of the hazard curves using 32 bit floats: 4 * N * L * R = 469 GB
 ```

-As it is now, by default the engine produce all of the hazard curves
+As it is now, by default the engine produces all of the hazard curves
-and the time spent ther is longer than the time to perform the core
+and the time spent in the export is longer than the time spent to
-calculation.
-In order to work around this issue there is flag in the
+perform the core calculation.
+In order to work around this issue there
-`job.ini` file called `individual_curves`: by setting it to `false`
+is flag in the `job.ini` file called `individual_curves`: by setting
-only the statistics are stored, say the mean hazard curves: this
+it to `false` only the statistics are stored, say the mean hazard
-requires 3200 times less space, i.e. only 150 MB.
-Unfortunately,
+curves: this requires 3200 times less space, i.e. only 150
-regular users do not read the fine points of the manual and they do
+MB.
+Unfortunately, regular users do not read the fine points of the
-not know about this flag.
-Also, since now we have a web frontend to
+manual and they do not know about this flag.
+Also, since now we have
-the engine (the WebUI) any user clicking on the link to download the
+a web frontend to the engine (the WebUI) any user clicking on the link
-hazard curves will start a full export taking hours/days and
+to download the hazard curves will start a full export taking
-producing hundreds of gigabytes of data.
-The export may even kill the
+hours/days and producing hundreds of gigabytes of data.
+The export may
-server and the result will be to big to download anyway.
+even kill the server and the result will be to big to download anyway.

 The solution
 ----------------